dhnomura/dhnomura/README.md

 :pray: I also changed my career from Relational Database to Cloud Focused

-:octocat: Love share projects on github, feel free to fork a project or contributed with me on my own projects
+:octocat: Love share projects on github, feel free to fork a project or contribut with me on my own projects

 📫 How to reach me: https://www.linkedin.com/in/diogo-nomura/